Conditional Access: Require MFA for Azure management

 - Azure portal

 - Azure PowerShell

 - Azure CLI

 These tools can provide highly privileged access to resources, that can alter subscription-wide configurations, service settings, and subscription billing.
 To protect these privileged resources, Microsoft recommends requiring multi-factor authentication for any user accessing these resources.
-In Azure AD these tools are grouped together in a suite called Microsoft Azure Management.
-For Azure Government, this should be the Azure Government Cloud Management API app.
+In Azure AD, these tools are grouped together in a suite called Microsoft Azure Management.
+For Azure Government, this suite should be the Azure Government Cloud Management API app.

 Conditional Access policies are powerful tools, we recommend excluding the following accounts from your policy: